czhu12/toolkit-backend/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### August 15, 2023

+TailwindCSS Stimulus Components has been updated to v4 which greatly improves animation support.
+We've also introduced UI components for modals, slideovers and tabs to make it easier to render them with the proper markup.
+We recommend switching modals and tabs over to the new components to automatically be updated to stay in sync with any future JavaScript changes.

 ### July 21, 2023

 We've made a few gems optional, but still integrated in Jumpstart Pro: